Julián López (politician)

-Julián David López Tenorio (born 12 February 1984) is a Colombian business administrator and politician who has served as President of the Chamber of Representatives since July 20, 2025.
+Julián David López Tenorio (born 12 February 1984) is a Colombian business administrator and politician who served as President of the Chamber of Representatives from 2025 to 2026.
 He has served as advisor to the Ministry of the Interior, general director of the National Aquaculture and Fisheries Authority, secretary general of Coldeportes, and deputy director of the National Federation of Departments.

 A member of the Union Party for the People party, López studied business administration at the Pontificia Universidad Javeriana.
 He holds a specialization in government, management, and public affairs and a master's degree in government and public policy from the Universidad Externado de Colombia.